RoyalUr/RoyalUr-Analysis/README.md

 <p align="left"><a href="https://royalur.net">
   <img src="https://royalur.net/banner.jpg" width="400" />
 </a></p>

+# 🔨 Project Installation
+RoyalUrAnalysis requires the Java JDK and [Apache Maven](https://maven.apache.org/download.cgi) to build.
+Java version 17 is known to be supported, although earlier versions may also work.
+Maven can be easily installed on Windows using chocolatey: `choco install maven`.

+Once the dependencies are installed, run `mvn install` at the root of the project.
+This will build the CLI into `target/CLI.jar`.
+RoyalUrAnalysis may then be ran using `java -jar target/CLI.jar`.

 # 🚧 Add our AI agents to your website
 RoyalUrAnalysis has a WASM build target and JavaScript API that allows you